Kyle Richards Reportedly Telling Friends There’s No Chance She’ll Reconcile With Lisa Vanderpump Per ‘HL’

 — All About The Tea ☕ (@AllAboutDaTea) March 11, 2019

 According to Vanderpump, things turned ugly when Kyle went to her house to discuss the scandal.
 As fans know, Dorit Kemsley’s dog, Lucy, was adopted at Vanderpump Dogs, but she ended up in a dog shelter after she bit Kemsley’s husband.
-The dog ended up be returned back to Vanderpump Dogs but there’s a lot of drama surrounding it.
+The dog ended up being returned back to Vanderpump Dogs but there’s a lot of drama surrounding it.
 While Lisa is accused of bringing the situation up on the show to “make herself look better,” she has denied those claims.

 Once Kyle came to her home, they got into a heated conversation and Vanderpump says that her husband, Ken Todd, also got involved.
 Lisa explained the reason why she knows her friendship with Kyle is over in the post.

 “For me to put my hand to God and swear on my children’s life and still have my friend disbelieve me is unacceptable.
 I assure you, if any of my friends were as vociferous in their statement of innocence, holding up their children’s life,” she wrote.

 “Guess what?
 I would believe them.
 That is where the show started but is ultimately where our friendship finished.”

 To end the post, Lisa tells readers that she is not going to let the drama get to her anymore as she is now focusing all of her time and energy on her foundation for dogs as well as her other businesses.